 How does spending less time on social media but still posting sound?
-This episode covers how to automate your social media posts!
+In this episode, Kevan Lee covers how to automate your social media posts!

 What are some ways that you continue to grow your engagement? 📈

-Staying current with the trends, ie. Tools, features, general ways that social media is tending (more of a conversation than just posting).
+Staying current with the trends, ie. Tools, features, general ways that social media is trending (more of a conversation than just posting).
 Our goal is authentic engagement.

 What are some of the best ways to engage with your audience?

 - Monitoring – paying attention to DMs and @ mentions – less than 30% of companies respond to everyone.

 - Listening – being aware of conversations happening about your company or in your space.